ColOfAbRiX/selinux-summary/README.md

 easily tuned after having understood some of its functionalities, so they just disable it.

-This summary is here to give a quick and clear introduction to SELinux with the hope that people, after having read it, will be more comfortable keeping it enabled and enforcing.
+This summary is here to give a quick and clear introduction to the mechanics of SELinux with the hope that people, after having read it, will be more comfortable using it and keeping it enabled and enforcing.

+## SELinux Summary

-## The security context of a process
+### The security context of a process

 [Full online page on Gentoo](https://wiki.gentoo.org/wiki/SELinux/Tutorials/The_security_context_of_a_process)